Farok-ahmed/gold-price-live/readme.txt

 1. Log in to your WordPress dashboard
 2. Navigate to Plugins → Add New
-3. Search for "Gold Price Live"
+3. Search for "Metal Price Live"
 4. Click "Install Now" and then "Activate"

 = Manual Installation =